 For instance, according to Gallup data, only 21% of employees are engaged at work in 2022.
 On the bright side, research shows that companies with strong cultures have employee engagement rates up to 72% higher than those with underdeveloped cultures.

 Employee engagement skyrockets when companies create and foster an immersive organizational culture.

 Naturally, employees who work for companies with strong cultures are motivated to do their job and develop close relationships with their peers and organization, thus improving their work experience and raising engagement.

 We've already touched on the fact that employee engagement and satisfaction are closely tied to company culture.
 Consistently, highly engaged employees who are content with their jobs work harder and produce more remarkable results.

-Companies that engage their people effectively experience an 18% increase in productivity, according to Gallup.
+According to Gallup, companies that engage their people effectively experience an 18% increase in productivity.